 I do not like them with a mouse.

 I do not like them here or there.

-I would not eat them anywhere!
+I do not like them anywhere.

-I do not like green eggs and ham!
+I do not like green eggs and ham.

 The original book(s) contain examples of: